neursh/neursh/README.md

-xin chào x3 welcome to my lil public hideout! me is a fullstack dev since somewhere around 2022 (late covid era), with crippling impostor syndrome. i'm also a hobbyist in other fields:
+xin chào x3 welcome to my lil public hideout! me is a fullstack dev since somewhere around 2020 - 2022, with crippling impostor syndrome. i'm also a hobbyist in other fields:
 - hardware & embedded systems.
 - graphic, motion and shader design.